Reservoir Transformers: Introduction

 In this work, we explore a simple question: if some layers of the transformer are kept frozen---i.e., never updated after random initialization---can we match the performance of fully learned transformers, while being more efficient?
 Surprisingly, the answer is resoundingly yes; and what is more, we find that freezing layers may actually \emph{improve} performance.

 Beyond desirable efficiency gains, random layers are interesting for several additional reasons.
-Fixed randomly initialized networks \citep{Gallicchio:2020survey} converge to Gaussian processes in the limit of infinite width \citep{Daniely:2016randominit}, have intriguing interpretations in metric learning~\citep{Rosenfeld:2019intriguing,Giryes:2016metriclearning}, and have been shown to provide excellent~``priors'' either for subsequent learning \citep{Ulyanov:2018deepimageprior} or pruning \citep{Frankle:2018lottery}.
-Fixed layers allow for efficient low-cost hardware implementations \citep{Schrauwen:2007lsmhardware} and can be characterized using only a random number generator and its seed, which might have repercussions in distributed training and enables highly efficient deployment to edge devices.
+Fixed randomly initialized networks \citep{Gallicchio:2020survey} converge to Gaussian processes in the limit of infinite width \citep{Daniely:2016randominit}, have intriguing interpretations in metric learning~\citep{Rosenfeld:2019intriguing,Giryes:2016metriclearning}, and have been shown to provide excellent~``priors'' either for subsequent learning~\citep{Ulyanov:2018deepimageprior} or pruning \citep{Frankle:2018lottery}.
+Fixed layers allow for efficient low-cost hardware implementations \citep{Schrauwen:2007lsmhardware} and can be characterized using only a random number generator and its seed.
+This could facilitate distributed training and enables highly efficient deployment to edge devices, since it only requires transmission of a single number.
 The strong performance of networks with fixed layers also sheds new light on the inner workings of BERT~\citep{Devlin:2018bert}, and layer-wise interpretations of such models \citep{Rogers2020:primer,Tenney:2019bert}.
 It appears that~``not all layers are created equal''~\citep{Zhang:2019alllayersequal} is true to such an extent that some layers can simply remain random and fixed.

-These ideas have a long history in machine learning.
+Random projections have a long history in machine learning.
 By Cover's theorem \citep{Cover:1965theorem}, any high-dimensional non-linear transformation is more likely to be linearly separable than its lower-or-equal-dimensional input space.
 By Johnson-Lindenstrauss~\citep{Johnson:1984extensions}, random projections distort Euclidean distances very little under mild assumptions, which is useful e.g. for dimensionality reduction and random indexing \citep{Sahlgren:2005randomindexing}.
 Fixed random layers in neural networks pre-date deep learning by far~\citep{Gamba:1961papa,Baum:1988jc}.
-Indeed, random kernel methods have been an impactful idea in machine learning \citep{Rahimi:2008random,Rahimi:2009kitchen}.
+Indeed, random kernel methods have long been influential in machine learning \citep{Rahimi:2008random,Rahimi:2009kitchen}.

 One way to think of such layers is as ``reservoirs'' \citep{Lukovsevivcius:2009reservoir}, where a highly non-linear high-dimensional black box representation is provided to a lightweight ``readout'' network, as in echo state networks \citep{Jaeger:2003echostate} and liquid state machines \citep{Maass:2002lsm}.
 The benefit of such an approach is that the reservoir has fixed parameters and is computationally efficient, as it can be pre-computed and does not (necessarily) require backpropagation.